A symmetric $p$-adic symbol for triples of modular forms: Examples

-The next example involves nearly overconvergent modular forms, thus using the full power of Section \ref{22sep180911p}.
-Since we cannot compute the period $\Omega_f$ anymore, we use the following ratio trick.
+The next example involves nearly overconvergent modular forms, thus utilizing the full power of Section \ref{22sep180911p}.
+Since we cannot compute the period $\Omega_f$ as in Example \ref{22Sep210816p}, we use the following ratio trick.
 We introduce an extra modular form $h_2$ and check for

-This has the advantage of bypassing the calculation of the period $\Omega_f$ (respectively $\Omega_g$), as it appears in both the numerator and the denominator of the left (respectively right) hand side of (\ref{22apr180257p}). \begin{eg} Take $N:=45$ and let $f,g,h,h_2,h_3 \in S_4(\Q,45)$ be the cuspidal newforms:
+This has the advantage of bypassing the calculation of the periods $\Omega_f$ and $\Omega_g$, as they appear in both the numerator and the denominator of Equation (\ref{22apr180257p}). \begin{eg} Let $f,g,h,h_2,h_3 \in S_4(\Q,45)$ be the cuspidal newforms given by: